LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/GettingStarted/4-ConnectToLiveEngage.md

 Create at least one other skill called "Human" to route to now.
 If you make others, be sure to name them appropriately for your intents (eg: billing, account, offers, etc).

-In this tutorial, the bot will live in the Bot skill and we will later implement a transfer to the Human skill.
+In this tutorial, the automation will live in the Bot skill and we will later implement a transfer to the Human skill.

 Click on the Bot and Human skills you just created and copy down the skill IDs from the URLs.
 This will be important later.
 The skill ID will be the number at the end of the URL: https://z1.le.liveperson.net/a/accountNumber/#um!skills/**skillID**